speedment/speedment-doc/pages/demo/demo.md

 {% include important.html content="This is important" %}

-{% include callout.html content="This is a callout" %}
+{% include callout.html content="This is a callout" type="primary" %}

 ## Warning
 TBW

 ## Images
-TBW
+{% include image.html file="spire.png" alt="Jekyll" caption="This is a sample caption" %"}

 ## Reference to Other Part
 TBW